cedardb/docs/content/references/advanced/parquet.md

 ## Performance Considerations

 CedarDB's parquet scan is optimized for full parquet file imports.
-The scan is fully multi-threaded and only reads the columns that are queried by the user.
+The scan is fully multithreaded and only reads the columns that are queried by the user.
-We do not yet push-down filters into the parquet rowgroups to prune based on parquet statistics and metadata.
+We do not yet push down filters into the parquet rowgroups to prune based on parquet statistics and metadata.
 Thus, you should always prefer importing the columns you need into CedarDB over working on the parquet file directly.

 ## Implementation Status